 - Those who want a mask designed with memory foam

 - People looking for a mask with contoured eye cups

 - Folks who want ear plugs included

-It fits comfortably around the head and face for those who sleep with a CPAP machine, and has a firmly sealed fit so it helps stop CPAP air leaks from drying out your eyes and causing irritation.
-We aren’t sure if its construction has something to do with that, but unlike other masks, it’s manufactured using heat-bonded technology rather than glue.
+The MZOO sleep mask fits comfortably around the head and face, and has a firmly sealed fit so it helps prevent dry eyes and irritation.
+Plus, unlike other masks, it’s manufactured using heat-bonded technology rather than glue.

 It also has contoured eye cups so your eyes and eyelashes don’t ever touch the inner shell of the mask when you’re wearing it.
 As an added plus, they include a set of ear plugs so you can block out bothersome noises as well as unwanted light.

 Kimkoo Sleep Mask